Nevada has a plan to expand electronic voting. That concerns election security experts

 “Tribes shouldn’t have to keep filing lawsuits just to vote on their own lands,” said Elveda Martinez, 65, a tribal member and longtime voting advocate.
 “It should be more accessible.”

-Under the plan, tribal members in Nevada who live on a reservation or colony can receive a ballot electronically through an online system set up by the state and then return it electronically.
-Experts warn that such voting — when a completed ballot is sent back either by email, through an online portal or by fax — carries risks of ballots being intercepted or manipulated and should be used sparingly, if at all.
+Under the plan, tribal members in Nevada who live on a reservation or colony can receive a ballot electronically through an online system set up by the state and then return it by email, through an online portal or by fax.
+Experts warn that such a system carries risks of ballots being intercepted or manipulated and should be used sparingly, if at all.

 “At this point in the United States, it’s a relatively small number of ballots that are coming through that way,” said Larry Norden, an election expert with the Brennan Center for Justice.
 “But we should be very concerned — both from actual security risks but also from a public confidence point of view — about expanding this.”

-While electronic voting may be limited at the moment, it’s available across much of the country to specific groups of voters.
-More than 30 states allow certain voters to return their ballots either by fax, email or an online portal, according to data collected by the National Conference of State Legislatures and Verified Voting, a nonpartisan group that studies state voting systems.
+While electronic voting may be limited, it’s available across much of the country to specific groups of voters.
+Over 30 states allow certain voters to return their ballots either by fax, email or an online portal, according to data collected by the National Conference of State Legislatures and Verified Voting, a nonpartisan group that studies state voting systems.

 In most cases, electronic ballot return is available only to U.S. military and overseas voters.
 But it’s been expanded in recent years to include voters with disabilities in a dozen states.
 Nevada is believed to be the first to add tribes.

-“The information provided should be considered a starting point,” the memo states.
-“Even with these technical security considerations, electronic ballot return remains a high-risk activity.”

-Earlier this year, the U.S. Cybersecurity and Infrastructure Security Agency, which is charged with helping protect the nation’s election systems, said in an online post that the memo was being redistributed to ensure state officials and policymakers are “fully informed of risks” associated with electronic ballot return.
+Earlier this year, the U.S. Cybersecurity and Infrastructure Security Agency, which is charged with helping protect the nation’s election systems, redistributed the memo, saying they wanted to ensure state officials and policymakers were “fully informed of risks” associated with electronic ballot return.

-Susannah Goodman, director of election security for Common Cause, is among those concerned that there are no federal guidelines for such systems and no independent reviews, unlike what’s in place for voting machines and ballot tabulators.

-An attempt to create independent standards ended in late 2022 after a group of experts determined it wasn’t possible at the time given the technology and cyber risks.

 Kim Wyman, the former top election official in Washington state, initially supported electronic voting as a military spouse, but said she grew wary after taking over as secretary of state.
-Her attempt to persuade lawmakers to repeal it was unsuccessful.

-Wyman said she worries something could happen to the ballot in transit and what that would mean for public confidence in elections.
-She believes the safest bet is for voters who receive ballots electronically to print them out and return them by mail.
+At one point, she unsuccessfully asked state lawmakers to repeal it.

 “Election officials are in a hard spot because they want to provide accessibility and they want to make sure that every eligible American has a right to participate in an election,” Wyman said.
 “But they have to do it in a way where they’re also securing those ballots and making sure that that voter’s ballot is counted the way the voter cast it.”

-The state’s electronic ballot return system was designed by the state with security measures intended to verify eligibility, authenticate voters and their ballots, and ensure secure communications, he said.
+He said the state’s electronic ballot return system was designed by the state with security measures intended to verify eligibility, authenticate voters and their ballots, and ensure secure communications.
 There are steps to ensure voters are not casting multiple ballots, and the system undergoes regular security reviews and updates.

 “I’m confident in our system,” Aguilar said.

-So far, few Nevada voters have opted in.
-As of Friday, 255 voters had submitted a ballot electronically — none of them tribal members — ahead of Tuesday’s primary.
-More than half of those were registered in Clark County, which includes Las Vegas and is the state’s most populous.

-“Folks that participate find it very convenient and very easy to use,” Clark County Registrar Lorena Portillo said.

-Ahead of the 2022 midterm elections, just over 2,500 voters returned their ballots electronically through the state system.
-Among them was Ramona Coker, who is blind.
-Coker said she no longer needs help to vote and can cast a ballot on her phone, which is equipped with screen-reading technology allowing her to follow audio prompts to make her selections.
+Ramona Coker, who is blind, is among those who use the system.
+She said she no longer needs help to vote and can cast a ballot on her phone, which is equipped with screen-reading technology allowing her to follow audio prompts to make her selections.

 “It feels very American.
 It feels like you have done your part and no one else has had an influence in that,” said Coker, who works for a Reno-area nonprofit.

-She believes the challenges faced by voters with disabilities outweigh the potential risks of electronic balloting.

-“We’re always going to have bad-faith actors out there, no matter what delivery form or what return form that we use,” Coker said.
-“And if you’re always worried about that, then you never cast a vote again.”

 States led by both Democrats and Republicans have authorized electronic ballot returns, with varying rules.
-Alaska, California, Florida and Oklahoma limit the process to military and overseas voters and only permit electronic return by fax.
+Alaska, California, Florida and Oklahoma limit the process to military and overseas voters and only permit electronic returns by fax.
 In Texas, astronauts can use an online portal to cast their ballots.
-In West Virginia, first responders on duty outside their county also are eligible.

-“Having been in the military, I’ve seen intelligence transmitted via the internet.
-We transmit nuclear codes via the internet,” West Virginia Secretary of State Mac Warner said.
-“If we can do that, we can certainly get a secure ballot and transmit across the internet.”

-Not all states have embraced the practice.
+But not all states have embraced it.
 In Minnesota, officials considered it but ultimately decided against it.

-“In light of recent security concerns, it’s on ice,” said Minnesota Secretary of State Steve Simon.
-“Someday — if those security considerations are addressed and if the concerns and objections of the federal agencies can be overcome — we would definitely consider it because as a matter of convenience, it would probably make a difference.”

-The Walker River Paiute reservation is along a scenic stretch of highway between Las Vegas and Reno, about two hours south of the state capital in a vast stretch of desert surrounded by distant mountain peaks.

 “Because of the historical abuses our people have faced, we were very timid to even take part in voting or elections,” tribal Chair Andrea Martinez said.
 “For many years, we didn’t feel like our voice even mattered.”